golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-stream/guide-lightdb-stream-object.md

 ## Custom Timestamps

-As a convenience, data received without a timestamp will be automatically assigned one.
-However, in cases where you are caching sensor readings, you may send custom timestamps along with your data.
-Golioth will recognize and use the custom timestamp when storing the data.
+By default, the server will automatically assign a timestamp to all data received by the LightDB Stream service.
+However, in some cases you may want to assign your own timestamps.

 ```c
 /* Create a valid JSON string that includes a timestamp */